Food Hygiene Awareness

 • Scenario-based learning covering the decisions food handlers face in everyday practice

-• Discussion of your own food handling procedures, cleaning arrangements, and allergen communication approach, where relevant
+• Coverage of your food handling procedures, cleaning arrangements, and allergen communication approach

 Certification and Validity

-On completion, learners receive a CPD-accredited certificate of achievement in Food Hygiene Awareness, valid for 2 years.
+On completion, learners receive a CPD-Accredited Certificate of Achievement in Food Hygiene Awareness.

 FAQs